-Instagram TV: A New Way to Share Long Form Videos
+Instagram TV: A New Way to Share Long Form Videos In 2021

-In this article we briefly cover how to use IGTV, how to upload videos to IGTV, as well as give you some ideas on content specific to IGTV.
+In this article, we briefly cover how to use IGTV, how to upload videos to IGTV, as well as give you some ideas on content specific to IGTV.

 Getting Started with IGTV

 Step 1.
-Sign into the IGTV app using your current Instagram account.
+Sign in to the IGTV app using your current Instagram account.

 Step 2.
 When you’ve signed in, you can view what other accounts you follow have shared, as well as other recommendations you’ve received.

 Swipe up to browse through different categories of videos, including popular videos.

 You can also continue watching videos you’ve already started watching on Instagram TV.
 If you don’t like what you’re watching, simply swipe left.
 IGTV gives you the option to like, comment, or share videos as well.

 Step 3.
 To create your channel, swipe up and then click your profile picture.
 A button on IGTV will show up where you can click Create Channel.